 Presented by Dr. T. Luescher at the European Society of Cardiology Congress, Paris, France, August 2011.

 Kastelein JJ, Duivenvoorden R, Deanfield J, et al. Rationale and design of dal-VESSEL: a study to assess the safety and efficacy of dalcetrapib on endothelial function using brachial artery flow-mediated vasodilatation.
 Curr Med Res Opinion 2011;27:141-50.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Statins, Triglycerides, Hypertension, Stress
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Hypertension, Stress

 Keywords: Inflammation, Follow-Up Studies, Sulfhydryl Compounds, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Quinolines, Oxidative Stress, Apolipoprotein A-I, Dilatation, Coronary Disease, Peripheral Arterial Disease, Nitric Oxide, Lipoproteins, LDL, Cholesterol Ester Transfer Proteins, Blood Pressure Monitoring, Ambulatory, Maximum Tolerated Dose, Cholesterol, HDL, Triglycerides, Hypertension, Diabetes Mellitus